seed-labs/seed-emulator/nsdi/rost/README.md

 - the suppressor function is present in `bird.conf`
 - the selected target prefix appears in the suppressor policy
 - the suppressor still learns the route locally
+- `birdc show route export p_rs100 10.155.0.0/24` shows that the route is withheld on that edge

 The suppressor behavior here is export withholding, not local route removal.
 The route can still exist locally on the suppressor while being statically